Malekz/emaily-solutions/README.md

 App uses SendGrid API to create emails, Stripe API to mock payments which are required to purchase credits.
 These credits are used to create new Surveys.

-The app uses a demo stripe account where adding a credit card and paying money is actually not real but mocking a real life payment when the stripe acount is being upgraded
+The app uses a demo stripe account where adding a credit card and paying money is actually not real but mocking a real life payment when the stripe acount is being upgraded to a premium one.